Classification of crescent configurations: Classification of Crescent Configurations

 We note that a crescent configuration on $n$ points can be considered a weighted complete graph with $n-1$ distinct weights associated to the edges in a certain manner, so that the configuration can be realized in $\mathbb{R}^d$.
-The adjacency matrix, thus, is a natural way to store information about the configuration.
-Should we rearrange the weights that each vertex is incident to, we would most likely have to draw a configuration differently.
-Due to this insight, we have the following theorem. \begin{theorem} Let $A$ and $B$ be two crescent configurations on the same number of points $n$.
-If $A$ and $B$ have the same distance sets, then there exists a graph isomorphism from $A$ to $B$. \end{theorem} \begin{proof} Consider two crescent configurations, $A$ and $B$, each on $n$ points, $\{a_{1},...,a_{n}\}$ and $\{b_{1},...,b_{n}\}$, such that $A$ and $B$ have the same distance sets (up to order of the entries of the coordinates).
-We note that we do not yet care about the specific distances and, instead, designate each distance by the points that define them, as will be shown below.

-First we show that the ordering of the elements of the distance coordinates does not matter when comparing the distance sets.
-Then we prove that $A$ and $B$ are isomorphic when we view them as labeled graphs.
+The adjacency matrix, thus, is a natural way to store information about the configuration. \\